getodk/docs/src/collect-adb.rst

 .. _adb-forms:

-Managing Forms with ADB
+Managing forms with ADB
 ---------------------------

-Forms are stored on the device in  :file:`sdcard/odk/forms/`.
+Forms are stored on the device in  :file:`/sdcard/odk/forms/`.

 .. _loading-blank-forms-with-adb: